puppetlabs/trapperkeeper/README.md

 And now you should be able to run the app via `lein run`.
-This example doesn't do much; for a more interesting example that shows how you can use trapperkeeper to create a web application, see TODO JUSTIN LINK HERE.
+This example doesn't do much; for a more interesting example that shows how you can use trapperkeeper to create a web application, see TODO LINK HERE.

 ## Defining Services